Permanent WayOn this page

-Narrow Gauge There is a large variety of rails used for NG lines.
-Common rail weights are 14.9kg/m (30lb/yd), 19.8kg/m (40lb/yd), 20.5kg/m (41.3lb/yd), 24.8kg/m (50lb/yd), and 37.2kg/m (75lb/yd) (this last kind is essentially the same rails for MG being re-used on NG sections).
+There was a large variety of rails used for NG lines.
+Common rail weights were 14.9kg/m (30lb/yd), 19.8kg/m (40lb/yd), 20.5kg/m (41.3lb/yd), 24.8kg/m (50lb/yd), and 37.2kg/m (75lb/yd) (this last kind was essentially the same rails for MG being re-used on NG sections).
 The Darjeeling Himalayan Railway originally had 30lb or lighter rail, which was replaced quite early on with 41-1/4lb rail.
 After Independence much of it was replaced with 50lb rails and in more recent times, much relaying has been done with 60lb rails obtained from MG gauge conversions.
 Most NG lines have flat-bottomed rails, although a few had bull-headed rails.

 GIPR's first BG tracks used 65lb/yd double-headed rails made of wrought iron.
 Rails of 80lb/yd were common (e.g., Indian Midland Railway).
 Both flat-bottomed and bull-headed rails were commonly used.
 MG railways started off with 40lb/yd rails, although 30lb/yd rails were also used.
 The Barsi Light Rly. used 30lb/yd rails.
 The Rajputana Malwa Rly. used 50lb rails.

 Q. What are the common lengths of rails?

 The most common length for BG rails are 13m (42'8") and 26m (85'4").